qawolf/qawolf/docs/docs/smoke_tests_with_alerts.md

 });
 ```

 However, you may want to change this input value to something else.
-The simplest way to do this is to change that second argument to [`browser.type`](api#browsertypeselector-value-options) in the code:
+The simplest way to do this is to change that second argument to [`browser.type`](api#browsertypeselector-value-options) in the test code:

 ```js
 it('can type into "What needs to be done?" input', async () => {